GSA/fedramp-gov/_posts/2019-05-01-best-practices-for-multi-agency-continuous-monitoring.md

 * Developing a standard report that summarizes a CSP’s Continuous Monitoring evidence and presents a rolling picture of the service’s security posture
 * Defining common nomenclature and taxonomy for communicating Continuous Monitoring evidence that is agreed upon by member agencies and the CSP
 * Defining a governance process for the onboarding of new leveraging agencies and rationalization of agency-specific requirements relative to the Collaboration Group’s standardized requirements
-* If applicable, identify agency-specific Continuous Monitoring requirements that specific participating agencies require per FISMA / FITARA
+* If applicable, identify agency-specific Continuous Monitoring requirements that specific participating agencies require per FISMA/FITARA

 **3) Define a Governance Protocol for the Evaluation, Approval, and Review of Proposed Significant Changes by the CSP**

 Evaluation and approval of significant changes is often a sticking point in the management of ATOs for a cloud service across multiple agencies.
 Collaboration Groups should consider the following to streamline processes for proposed changes to a cloud service:
 * Define a ‘lowest common denominator’ for the qualification of a proposed change by a CSP as a significant change.
-Ask: What does each participating agency consider to be a significant a change?
+Ask: *What does each participating agency consider to be a significant a change?*
 * Align the group’s significant change protocol to the <a href="https://www.fedramp.gov/assets/resources/templates/FedRAMP-Significant-Change-Form-Template.pdf">FedRAMP Significant Change Request Form</a>.
 Leverage FedRAMP’s <a href="https://www.fedramp.gov/assets/resources/documents/CSP_Significant_Change_Policies_and_Procedures.docx">Significant Change Policy and Procedures</a>
 * Encourage the CSP to clarify anticipated security impact of a proposed change to current agency-specific use cases of the cloud service